 Afternoon blogging routine

-I can’t fit this all in before I pick the kids up from school at 3pm, so it continues once they are in bed.
+I can’t fit this all in before I pick the kids up from school at 3pm, so some days this continues once they are in bed.
 This has been rarer in 2020 because I haven’t had the energy.

 Evening blogging routine